 6. Gender roles in Russia

 Many people think that Russian gender roles are clearly divided between men and women.
-According to them, men are supposed to be hard workers and providers for the family while women are supposed to be caretakers of the home.
+According to them, men are supposed to be hard workers and providers for the family.
+Women, on the other hand, are supposed to be caretakers of the home.
 This was certainly true during the Soviet era but today, Russia has the highest number of female business leaders: around 40%, which is much higher than countries like the US (23%) and the UK (21%).
 Gender norms still play a big role in Russian society, especially in smaller towns and villages.
 However, last year, the government took a step back in this area by changing the domestic violence laws.
 This just shows that nothing is black and white in Russia.

 We all know the legendary Russian matryoshka dolls.
 However, the old, Russian old grannies, with a scarf wrapped around her head are a reality.
 Babushka literally means a grandmother in Russian and most of them actually look like the famous Babushka doll.
 And in Russia, these elderly women are treated with a lot of respect when in public.
 So, don’t be surprised if they come out of nowhere and cut in the line in front of you or demand your seat on the bus.
 When this happens, I suggest you comply and show respect to the elders: it’s an important part of Russian culture.
 Plus, no one would take your side if you were to argue with a babushka in the store or on the train.

 8. Russians hate Americans